mooffie/mc/src/lua/doc/guide/30-fields.md

 Clearly, if we had to launch the external program each time our `render` function is called the result would be extremely slow.

-To solve this problem with can launch the external program to process an entire directory.
+To solve this problem we can launch the external program to process an entire directory.
 We'd store the result in some cache.
 Then our 'render' function would look up in this cache.